panrg/questions/draft-irtf-panrg-questions.md

 holds, as endpoints may react to path properties by selecting alternate paths.
-Competing control inputs from path-aware endpoints and the interdomain routing control plane may lead to more difficult traffic engineering or nonconvergent routing, especially if the endpoints' and operators' notion of the "best" path for given traffic diverges significantly.
+Competing control inputs from path-aware endpoints and the interdomain routing control plane may lead to more difficult traffic engineering or nonconvergent forwarding, especially if the endpoints' and operators' notion of the "best" path for given traffic diverges significantly.

 A concept for path aware network operations will need to have clear methods